ms-iot/imx-iotcore/Documentation/porting-imx.md

 ## Building UEFI

-For a detailed guide on how to build the iMX UEFI firmware image, please refer to [Building and Updating Firmware](./build-firmware.md).
+For a detailed guide on how to build the i.MX UEFI firmware image, please refer to [Building and Updating Firmware](./build-firmware.md).

 ## Testing UEFI